UCLL-Frontend/oefeningen-frontend-deel1/week-03a-style-your-documents-using-css.md

 ## Deadline

-This exercise is considered as exercise on lesson 2.
+This exercise is considered as exercise on lesson CSS:intro, colors, backgrounds, selectors.
 You must deliver it as part of "Tussentijdse opdracht" with deadline 12/10.

 ## Self Assessment